Healthy CEOI AM CEO PODCASTPodCEO

 Tiffany Toombs 13:22

-I think for me, a CEO means being the most authentic and genuine leader that we're capable of being and like leading from the front being a conduit to bring out other people's potential.
+I think for me, a CEO means being the most authentic and genuine leader that we're capable of being like leading from the front being a conduit to bring out other people's potential.
 I think that true leaders who ultimately find lasting success are the ones whose name goes down in the history books.
 They're the ones who understand when to push, and when to just let be.
 They're the ones who know the questions to ask.
-And, you know, when when to give a little bit more information.
+And, you know, when to give a little bit more information.
 And so for me, it's really about leading from the front showing people what's possible, being able to be vulnerable enough to share like, Hey, this is what I'm going through, as I'm going through it instead of, Oh, well, three years ago, this is this is what happened for me, but nobody knew.
 And then really just empowering the people around them to tap into whatever their strengths and their superpowers are.

 Gresham Harkless 14:20

-definitely appreciate you for that definition.
+Definitely appreciate you for that definition.
 Appreciate you for doing it as well.
 What I want to do is pass you the mic so to speak, just to see if there's anything additional, you can let our readers and listeners know and of course, how best they can overview, listen to the podcast, get a copy of the book and find out about all the awesome things you're doing.

 Tiffany Toombs 14:34

 Awesome.
 So I would say like my parting wisdom, I guess would be that we have so much more power than we even realize one of my favorite quotes comes from Thomas Edison that if we were to truly do what we were capable of, we would literally astound ourselves.
-And so I know that you know, the traditional method of smart goals.
+And so I know that the traditional method of smart goals.
 The army is realistic, but I want you to start letting go of the need to be real Because it was once upon a time not realistic to think that I could be talking to somebody anywhere in the world and see them and have this conversation and this conversation then be broadcast to people all over the world.
-So the the people who have truly changed the shape of society as we know it are the people who were unwilling to accept what was realistic.
-So be willing to let go of that need to put a ceiling on what you can achieve, to see what you what your true potential is.
-And you can get you can go to my website.
-So my corporate website is EP e p consulting firm.com, or my, my more coaching website, which is Blue Lotus, mind calm.
-And my podcast is called take the leap.
-It's available on all the platforms, and my book is available on Amazon, it'll be easier for you to find if you go if you search my name.

 Gresham Harkless 15:50

-Awesome, awesome, awesome.
+Awesome.
+Awesome.
+Awesome.
 And to make it even easier, we'll have the links and information in the show notes for the books, podcasts, and all the awesome things that you're doing.
 But I appreciate you reminding us as that of that as well, too.
-Because I think kind of being realistic sometimes robs us personally, but the world of some of the biggest inventions and impactful things that can be created.
+I think kind of being realistic sometimes robs us personally, but the world of some of the biggest inventions and impactful things that can be created.
 And I think those are the people that aren't realistic, that create new inventions and new things that have us connecting and having this podcast interview and taking things to an entirely different level.
 So I appreciate that reminder, I appreciate your time and again, I hope you have a great rest.

 Outro 16:22